-1. New fiscal year ends in calendar year 2016 - A U.S. Reporter that changed the ending date of its financial reporting year should file a 2016 BE-11 report that covers the 12 month period prior to the new fiscal year end date.
+New fiscal year ends in calendar year 2019 - A U.S. Reporter that changed the ending date of its financial reporting year should file a 2019 BE-10 report that covers the 12 month period prior to the new fiscal year end date.
 The following example illustrates the reporting requirements.

-Example 1: The U.S. Reporter had a June 30, 2015 fiscal year end date but changed its 2016 fiscal year end date to March 31.
-The U.S. Reporter should file a 2016 BE-11 report covering the 12 month period from April 1, 2015 to March 31, 2016.
+Example 1: The U.S. Reporter had a June 30, 2018 fiscal year end date but changed its 2019 fiscal year end date to March 31.
+The U.S. Reporter should file a 2019 BE-10 report covering the 12 month period from April 1, 2018 to March 31, 2019.

-The ending balance sheet amounts reported must be the correct balances as of March 31, 2016.
+The ending balance sheet amounts reported must be the correct balances as of March 31, 2019.
+The beginning balance sheet amounts reported must be the unrestated ending balances as of June 30, 2018.

-2. No fiscal year ending in calendar year 2016 - If a change in fiscal year results in the U.S. Reporter not having a fiscal year that ended in calendar year 2016, the U.S. Reporter should file a 2016 BE-11 report that covers 12 months.
+No fiscal year ending in calendar year 2019 - If a change in fiscal year results in the U.S. Reporter not having a fiscal year that ended in calendar year 2019, the U.S. Reporter should file a 2019 BE-10 report that covers 12 months.
 The following example illustrates the reporting requirements.

-Example 2: The U.S. Reporter had a December 31, 2015 fiscal year end date but changed its next fiscal year end date to March 31.
-Instead of having a short fiscal year ending in 2016, the U.S. Reporter decides to have a 15 month fiscal year running from January 1, 2016 to March 31, 2017.
-The U.S. Reporter should file a 2016 BE-11 report covering a 12 month period ending in calendar year 2016, such as the period from April 1, 2015 to March 31, 2016.
+Example 2: The U.S. Reporter had a December 31, 2018 fiscal year end date but changed its next fiscal year end date to March 31.
+Instead of having a short fiscal year ending in 2019, the U.S. Reporter decides to have a 15 month fiscal year running from January 1, 2019 to March 31, 2020.
+The U.S. Reporter should file a 2019 BE-10 report covering a 12 month period ending in calendar year 2019, such as the period from April 1, 2018 to March 31, 2019.

-In this example, the ending balance sheet amounts reported must be the correct balances as of March 31, 2016.
+In this example, the ending balance sheet amounts reported must be the correct balances as of March 31, 2019.
+The beginning balance sheet amounts reported must be the unrestated ending balances as of December 31, 2018.

-For 2017, assuming no further changes in the fiscal year end date occur, the U.S. Reporter should file a BE-11 report covering the 12 month period from April 1, 2016 to March 31, 2017.
+For 2020, assuming no further changes in the fiscal year end date occur, the U.S. Reporter should file a BE-11 report covering the 12 month period from April 1, 2019 to March 31, 2020.

 - B. Affiliate means a business enterprise located in one country which is directly or indirectly owned or controlled by a person of another country to the extent of 10 percent or more of its voting stock for an incorporated business or an equivalent interest for an unincorporated business, including a branch. - C. Associated group means two or more persons who, by the appearance of their actions, by agreement, or by an understanding, exercise their voting privileges in a concerted manner to influence the management of a business enterprise.
-Each of the following are deemed to be associated groups: - 1. members of the same family, - a business enterprise and one or more of its officers or directors, - 3. members of a syndicate or joint venture, or - 4. a corporation and its domestic subsidiaries. - D. Banking covers business enterprises engaged in deposit banking or closely related functions, including commercial banks, Edge Act corporations engaged in international or foreign banking, foreign branches and agencies of U.S. banks whether or not they accept deposits abroad, savings and loans, savings banks, bank holding companies, and financial holding companies under the Gramm-Leach-Bliley Act.

-Banks located on U.S. Military bases abroad servicing base personnel are not considered "foreign" and should not be reported on Form BE-11B, BE-11C, or BE-11D.
+Each of the following are deemed to be associated groups: - 1. members of the same family, - 2. a business enterprise and one or more of its officers or directors, - 3. members of a syndicate or joint venture, or - 4. a corporation and its domestic subsidiaries. - D. Banking covers business enterprises engaged in deposit banking or closely related functions, including commercial banks, Edge Act corporations engaged in international or foreign banking, foreign branches and agencies of U.S. banks whether or not they accept deposits abroad, savings and loans, savings banks, bank holding companies, and financial holding companies under the Gramm-Leach-Bliley Act.
+Banks located on U.S. Military bases abroad servicing base personnel are not considered "foreign" and Form BE-10B, BE-10C, or BE-10D should not be filed.